Blorum/blorum-docs/caching_strategy.md

 As a young project, I can't do any large-scale statistic tests to find the most optimized default config.

-Blorum use **Redis** to cache.
+Blorum use **Redis** to cache and to store thread-shared states.

-Blorum were not designed to be running on multiple machine, therefore Blorum will not adapt **Redis Cluster**. if such demand do exists, a new project called Blorux will be started in the future.
+Blorum were not designed to be running on multiple machine, therefore Blorum will not adapt **Redis Cluster**.
+However, after Blorum is finished, a new project called Blorux will be started in the future.
+Blorux will bring Blorum with multi-thread capacity since blorum is desinged to be prepared for multi-threading.

 ## Overall